Natural Solutions for Hot Spots on Dogs

 When increased bacterial growth meets weak or unhealthy areas of the skin, you have the perfect environment for canine hot spots.

+Can CBD help hot spots on dogs?
 Yes!
-A dog’s skin is full of receptors that work specifically with cannabinoids like CBD, making them super effective.
+A dog’s skin is full of receptors that work specifically with cannabinoids like CBD, making them super effective when applied topically.
 What’s more, CBD has numerous therapeutic properties that make hemp salves one of the best natural remedies for hot spots on dogs.

 One important therapeutic property of CBD, is its ability to moderate the immune system and reduce local inflammation.
 According to clinical research, CBD is a fantastic way to help dogs suffering from various forms of dermatitis.

 CBD and other cannabinoids found in a full-spectrum hemp extract are also known for their natural anti-microbial properties.
-This is especially applicable, as it can help fight the growth of bacteria and prevent further infection.
+This is especially applicable, as it can help fight the growth of bacteria and help avoid further infection.
 Check out this recent study, which explored these anti-microbial properties!

-One of the hardest parts about dealing with hot spots is the associated discomfort and itchiness.
-Furthermore, this irritation is what causes them to constantly reactivate their wounds, turning acute hotspots into chronic infections.
+One of the hardest parts about dealing with hot spots on dogs is the associated discomfort and itchiness.
+Furthermore, this irritation is what causes them to constantly reactivate their wounds, turning acute hot spots into chronic infections.
 Luckily, CBD has also been shown through research to be an effective analgesic.